Environmental baseline monitoring in the Vale of Pickering

 Sampling streamwater for baseline chemical characteristics, Vale of Pickering.

-BGS, along with the universities of Birmingham, Bristol, Manchester, Royal Holloway and York and partners from Public Health England (PHE), has been conducting an independent environmental baseline monitoring programme in the Vale of Pickering, North Yorkshire since September 2015.
+BGS, along with the universities of Birmingham, Bristol, Manchester, Royal Holloway and York and partners from Public Health England (PHE), conducted an independent environmental baseline monitoring programme in the Vale of Pickering, North Yorkshire.

-The investigation began following the submission of a planning application to conduct hydraulic fracturing for shale gas at a site in Kirby Misperton, for which consent was granted in 2016.
-Following subsequent appeals, protests, government review and the 2019 moratorium on hydraulic fracturing in England, no hydraulic fracturing operations have been undertaken at the site.
-In early 2020, the site operator indicated an intention to drop plans for shale–gas exploration in favour of alternative conventional hydrocarbon developments.
+The investigation was initiated as a result of planning permission being granted in 2016 to oil and gas operator, Third Energy, to explore for shale gas by high-volume hydraulic fracturing at its Kirby Misperton site.
+Subsequent failure to obtain final government consent and the imposition of the 2019 moratorium on hydraulic fracturing for exploration in England meant that no hydraulic-fracturing operations were ever undertaken at the site.
+In early 2020, the site operator indicated an intention to drop plans for shale-gas exploration in favour of alternative subsurface energy developments.

 Monitoring

-The monitoring in and around the Vale of Pickering includes:
+The monitoring in and around the Vale of Pickering included:

 • Monitoring groundwater quality and water levels in newly established boreholes drilled into the local shallow aquifer